openguild-labs/polkadot-knowledge-map/README.md

 ## ECOSYSTEM RESOURCES

 **FYI.
-All of our ecosystem teams have a channel open for support on our Discord.**
+Our ecosystem teams have a channel open for support on our Discord.**

 ### Phala Network